 Even if you're completely over your ex, you might still feel wistful hearing the Cardi B song they played on repeat, or buying their favorite cereal.
 You might feel nostalgic reminiscing on the magical Miami getaway you took together, or the warmth of the winter holidays you spent with their family.
 Next thing you know, déjà vu creeps up as you re-read their favorite novel at their go-to café.
 The fact of matter is, you may still miss your ex years after your breakup, and that's OK.
 While you may feel guilty, frustrated, or unsettled about this fact, know there's nothing wrong with wondering how your ex is doing or even musing on the fun times you shared.

-Todd Baratz, a psychotherapist who specializes in sex and relationships, says that sometimes, missing your ex can go hand-in-hand with missing who you were in that relationship, or simply missing the relationship in general.
+Todd Baratz, a psychotherapist who specializes in relationships, says that sometimes, missing your ex can go hand-in-hand with missing who you were in that relationship, or simply missing the relationship in general.
 Because you might not actually miss your ex.
 You might just be craving someone you can snuggle, split some noodles, and marathon-watch Brooklyn Nine-Nine with.
 And even if you do miss your ex for the person they are and how they made you feel, that's nothing to be ashamed of.
 "Some people think that if you miss your ex, you’re not over them.
 Don’t listen," Baratz tells Elite Daily.
 "It’s OK to miss someone."
 Not only is it OK, but it's extremely common, Baratz says.
 It's worth considering how grief and loss play key roles in everyone's emotional, post-breakup turmoil.

 "There isn’t one way to grieve and get over lost love.
 It’s a huge transition that is often accompanied by longing and even regret," Baratz says.
 "People’s experiences after the end of a long-term relationship are often more intense because of the cultural misinformation and judgment that is out there about relationships.
 Don’t listen to the B.S. — know that whatever you are feeling is legit and valid."